JeffreyBull76/CI_project2/README.md

 * ### Future roadmap

 * I intended to add sound effects, preferably specific to each character which would play on win or lose.
 This was beyond the scope of the project in terms of the time I had.
+* Clean up the JS and make the functions more concise.
 * Another possible feature would be a dealing animation which displayed the cards in both players decks.
 This would have significantly increased the workload to produce the finished game.
 Also it would have made the mobile version more difficult to display or simply be redundant on small screens.
 But it is something to consider.
 * If the game required other subjects the landing page could be completely reworked so that you select a deck type, then it loads the relevant theme and deck.
 Other ideas would be superheros, cars, dinosaurs etc. This was well beyond the scope of the project but would be fairly easy to do by simply using the same code and altering the graphical elements.